ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 YAML is an evolving language and, over time, some features have been added and others removed.

-While this document is based on a given YAML version [YAML], the media type registration does not imply a specific version.
+This [YAML] media type registration is independent of YAML version.
 This allows content negotiation of version-independent YAML resources.

 Implementers concerned about features related to a specific YAML version